chakravarticp/Turtle-Python/README.md

 # Turtle-Python
-it is jsut a preview for creating different type of shape using turtle lib.
+It is jsut a preview for creating different type of shape using turtle lib.